roygomel/EllipsoidalAmplitudes/README.md

 Inputs:
 teff - effective temperature of the primary star
 logg - surface gravity of the primary star
-f - Roche-lobe filling factor of the primary
+Z - metallicity  [FeH] of the primary star f - Roche-lobe filling factor of the primary
 i - orbital inclination
 q - binary mass ratio